Diabetes is a condition where the body cannot make or respond properly to the hormone insulin.

-When diabetes is detected, a doctor may prescribe a change in your diet as well as weight loss and exercise programs.
+When high blood sugar is detected, a doctor may prescribe a change in your diet as well as weight loss and exercise programs.
 Medicines can also be used to control your blood sugar.

 - There is no way to prevent type 1 diabetes.
 For people with type 1 diabetes, treatment includes a special diet and regular exercise.
 Patients must monitor their blood sugar levels using a blood sugar meter.
 They must also take insulin.

 - For people with type 2 diabetes, treatment may include a special diet and an exercise program.
 If diet and exercise do not help to control blood sugar levels, medicines may be prescribed.
-In some cases, people with type 2 diabetes need to take insulin as well.
+In some cases, people with type 2 of the disease need to take insulin as well.

 It is very important that people with diabetes have regular check-ups, control their weight and cholesterol, follow an exercise program, lower high blood pressure, and not smoke.
-If you know that you have diabetes, you should already be under the care of a doctor.
-If you think that you have diabetes but are not sure, see your doctor for tests.
+If you know that you have high blood sugar, you should already be under the care of a doctor.
+If you think that you have the disease but are not sure, see your doctor for tests.